statOmics/pda19-20/pages/sdaMsqrobSimple.md

 Against the alternative that
 $$ H0: log_2 ⁡6B-log_2 ⁡6A \neq0 $$

 And we will falsify this null hypothesis for each protein separately.
 So, under the null hypothesis we reason that there is no effect of the spike-in treatment on the abundance of a specific protein.
-The p-value of the statististical test than indicates the probability to observe an effect (fold change), that is as extreme or more extreme (equally or more up or down regulated) than what is observed in the sample, by random change (when the null hypothesis is true and when there is in reality no effect of the treatment).
+The p-value of the statistical test than indicates the probability to observe an effect (fold change), that is as extreme or more extreme (equally or more up or down regulated) than what is observed in the sample, by random change (when the null hypothesis is true and when there is in reality no effect of the treatment).

 What is the difference between setting 6B to 1 and 6A to -1 versus setting 6B to -1 and 6A to 1?
 [4.6.4f]